berndab/supervised_learning/README.md

-## Credit Risk Classification Model Peformance StatisticsPart 1 of this project evaluates the performance of machine learning, credit risk classification models based on the logistic regression machine learning model paired with with various resampling techniques
+## Credit Risk Classification Model Peformance Statistics

 A logistic regression machine learning model is created with each of the following resampling techniques